ashishmehra98/static-page-testing/README.md

 # Pre-commit: Runs prettier and eslint --fix on staged files
 ```

+### Memory diagnostics

+Deploys include a lightweight memory report endpoint to help investigate issues like the rising baseline seen in hosting metrics.

+- Set an environment variable `DIAGNOSTICS_TOKEN` to require an `x-diagnostic-token` header for access (optional but recommended).
+- Request `GET /api/diagnostics/memory` to retrieve current RSS, heap usage, resource statistics, and whether GC is exposed.
+- Use the response to correlate heap growth with uptime and identify whether the process is accumulating memory without requests.
+- Follow the [memory diagnostics guide](docs/memory-diagnostics.md) for step-by-step instructions on sampling, interpreting trends, and deciding whether a leak is present.

 ### Git Hooks

 This project uses Husky to automatically run code quality checks before commits: